French Onion Soup / Soupe à l'oignon

 10 ounces shredded Gruyère cheese

-Melt the butter in a large pot over medium-high heat.
+Heat a large Dutch oven or large pot over medium heat, add the olive oil and heat through.
+Add the butter and allow to melt.
 Add the onions and toss quickly to remove the moisture from the onions.
-Sprinkle the sugar over the onions (to help them caramelize) and reduce the heat to medium-low and cook, stirring occasionally, until the onions are uniformly brown and caramelized, about 45 minutes to an hour.
+Sauté until the onions are soft and tender, about 10 minutes, then sprinkle the sugar and salt over the onions (to help them caramelize) and reduce the heat to medium-low and cook, stirring occasionally, until the onions are uniformly brown and caramelized, about 30 to 45 minutes.

-To serve: Heat the broiler to high.
+Heat the broiler to high.
 Ladle the soup into ceramic dishes.
 Add a finishing splash of brandy, if desired.
 Arrange the toasted baguette slices on top of each bowl of soup in single layer so that the surface of the soup of each is covered.
-Sprinkle with Gruyere, and broil until bubbly and golden brown, about 3 to 5 minutes.
+Generously top with Gruyere cheese, and broil until bubbly and golden brown, about 3 minutes.
+Serve immediately.